Okavango Delta

 The Okavango Delta or Okavango Grassland is a vast inland delta in Botswana formed where the Okavango River reaches a tectonic trough at an elevation of 930–1000 m in the central part of the endorheic basin of the Kalahari Desert.

 It is a UNESCO World Heritage Site as one of the few interior delta systems that do not flow into a sea or ocean, with a wetland system that is largely intact.
-All the water reaching the delta is ultimately evaporated and transpired.
+Instead, the floodwater spreads over sandy floodplains and islands, and a large share seeps downward into the shallow alluvial aquifer beneath, before it is taken up by plants.
+Nearly all the water reaching the delta is ultimately evaporated and transpired.

 Each year, about 11 km3 of water spreads over the 6000-15000 km2 area.
 Some flood waters drain into Lake Ngami.
 The area was once part of Lake Makgadikgadi, an ancient lake that had mostly dried up by the early Holocene.

 The Moremi Game Reserve is on the eastern side of the delta.
 The delta was named one of the Seven Natural Wonders of Africa, which were officially declared on 11 February 2013 in Arusha, Tanzania.
 On 22 June 2014, the Okavango Delta became the 1000th site to be officially inscribed on the UNESCO World Heritage List.

+Name

+The name Okavango is derived from the Okavango River, which in turn is whose name comes from Kavango, which refers to the Kavango people of northern Namibia.

+Older English spellings included Okovango, while some Namibian scholarship prefers Kavango when referring to the Namibian river and region.
+Historian Andreas Eckl notes that German colonial reports used Okavango, but the initial O- is not common in local Kavango languages, and has instead been attributed to Herero influence.

 Geography

 Floods

-The Okavango is produced by seasonal flooding.
-The Okavango River drains the summer (January–February) rainfall from the Angola highlands and the surge flows 1200 km in around one month.
+The Okavango is formed by seasonal flooding.
+The Okavango River carries water from the summer (January–February) rainfall from the Angola highlands and the surge flows 1200 km in around one month.
 The waters then spread over the 37500 km2 area of the delta over the next four months (March–June).

-The high temperature of the delta causes rapid transpiration and evaporation, resulting in three cycles of rising and falling water levels that were not fully understood until the early 20th century.
-The flood peaks between June and August, during Botswana's dry winter months, when the delta swells to three times its permanent size, attracting animals from kilometres around and creating one of Africa’s greatest concentrations of wildlife.
+The high temperature of the delta contribute to rapid transpiration and evaporation, resulting in three cycles of rising and falling water levels that were not fully understood until the early 20th century.
+Flood levels peak between June and August, during Botswana's dry winter months, when the delta swells to three times its permanent size, attracting animals from kilometres around and creating one of Africa's greatest concentrations of wildlife.

-The delta is very flat, with less than 2 m variation in height across its 15,000 km2, while the water drops about 60 m from Mohembo to Maun.
+The delta is very flat, with a height variation of less than 2 m across its 15000 km2, while the water drops about 60 m from Mohembo to Maun.